 Employment and Support Services

-Vocational Services, a business line of Global Connections to Employment (GCE), helps people with disabilities prepare for competitive work through evaluation, career planning and employment and support services.
+Employment and Support Services, a business line of Global Connections to Employment (GCE), helps people with disabilities prepare for competitive work through evaluation, career planning and employment and support services.

 Comprehensive Vocational Evaluation and Career Planning: This process helps people achieve greater self and work knowledge through participation in activities designed to evaluate skills, interests, and abilities.
 We learn what skills training and/or continuing education may be suitable for them, and what supports and services might be needed to ensure employment success.
 Some examples of the assessments include: